Sateesh110/Rep_Git/Git-Local.md

 ```
 Cloning is the process of pulling down a copy of a repository stored on a server

-Step1 :Go to the parent folder of where you want to repository's folder to be in.
+Step1 :Go to the parent folder of where you want to repository's folder to be in

 Step2 : git clone [url to repository's git file] <name of folder / repository you want>
 ```